JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2025-01-30-Zymo-SwitchFree_McapLarvae-DT.md

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/refs/heads/master/images/tapestation/DNA_TS_M86_20250130.png)

 Libraries don't look amazing.
 Some have double peaks and some have pretty low concentration.
 Some libraries look pretty good!
 Need to discuss w/ Hollie to decide whether to move forward with the rest of the samples.

+I also eluted in 20 uL and could try a lower elution volume (15 uL) to see if that improves concentrations.